catastropiyush/EquiP/README.md

 ## Project Overview

-EquiP: Machine Learning Model for Predicting Equilibrium Plateau Pressure in Metal Hydrides EquiP is a machine learning framework developed to predict the equilibrium plateau pressure ($𝑃_{eq}$) as function of temperature metal composition.
-The model is trained on experimental data and its leverages domain-informed descriptors, including elemental, compositional, and hydriding properties of constituent elements to learn the thermodynamics of metal–hydrogen systems.
-Hydrogen storage materials are typically evaluated through experimental Pressure–Composition–Temperature (PCT) measurements, which are resource-intensive and time-consuming.
-EquiP provides a data-driven alternative by learning from experimentally derived Van’t Hoff relationships to predict ln($𝑃_{eq}$) directly, enabling rapid estimation of thermodynamic parameters (ΔH and ΔS).
+Metal hydrides play a pivotal role in a wide range of technologies, including hydrogen storage, compression, heat management, and catalysis.
+Their performance is fundamentally governed by the thermodynamics of metal–hydrogen interactions, which determine key operational condition of these systems.
+One of the most critical thermodynamic parameters is the equilibrium plateau pressure (P<sub>eq</sub>), it defines the conditions under which hydrogen absorption and desorption occur, directly influencing the temperature and pressure ranges suitable for system operation.
+Traditionally, determining P<sub>eq</sub> requires extensive experimental measurements, creating a bottleneck in the pace of materials discovery and optimization.

+🧠 Introducing EquiP

+EquiP is a machine learning framework designed to predict the ln(P<sub>eq</sub>) (in MPa) of metal hydrides as a function of temperature.
+Rather than providing only single-point predictions, EquiP generates complete Van’t Hoff plots (P<sub>eq</sub> vs. 1/T), enabling rapid estimation of key thermodynamic parameters: ΔH (enthalpy of hydride formation) and ΔS (entropy of hydride formation)
 ```
 EquiP/
 │
 ├── data/
 │   ├── EQUIP_Input.csv          # Main dataset (composition, features, target)
-│   ├── EquiP_Mg_Input.csv              # Optional Mg-based subset for focused tests
+│   ├── EQUIP_Input_Mg.csv            # Optional Mg-based subset for focused tests
 │
 ├── model/
-│   ├── model.py                   # Main ML workflow script (KRR training + SHAP)
+│   ├── EquiP_Traning.ipynb        # Main ML workflow script (KRR training + Validation + SHAP + LOCO)
-│   ├── utils.py                   # Helper functions (feature processing, metrics)
+│   ├── EquiP_Mg_XRD_Model.ipynb   # Model trained only on Mg-based compositions with XRD information
 │
 ├── output/
 │   ├── parity_plot.png            # Predicted vs Experimental ln(Peq)